The largest seminaries: Fall 2012 enrollment data for Association for Theological Schools

 Note: I did this research for a separate project but thought I would share it here for others' benefit.

-2 replies on “The largest seminaries: Fall 2012 enrollment data for Association for Theological Schools”
+2 responses to “The largest seminaries: Fall 2012 enrollment data for Association for Theological Schools”

 “I have heard that #1 Fuller Theological Seminary has frozen faculty hiring and cut staff because of financial pressures.”